SteliosMav/pump-fun-telegram-bot/README.md

 - **Consistent Naming**: Use descriptive and meaningful prefixes for files and methods (e.g., `solana.service.ts`, `findUserById`).
 - **Abstraction Layers**:
   - Encapsulate library-specific logic in the `lib` folder to decouple it from application logic.
-  - Use the `shared` folder for reusable utilities and types across modules.
+  - Use the `shared` folder for reusable utilities and types that are not big enough to have their own modules, across modules.
 - **Error Handling**: Validate in the service layer and log or interpret errors appropriately.

 ---